Assess your Fertility

 Ovarian reserve (AMH) blood test

-Also known as the ‘egg timer test’, this simple blood test assesses your fertility by measuring the number of eggs left in your ovaries.
+Also known as the ‘egg timer test’, this simple blood test assesses your fertility by giving an indication as to the number of eggs left in the ovaries.

 What is my ovarian reserve?